SeifA7mad/freelance-api/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-A Freelance REST-API mocking up the Upwork company Freelance busniss logic.
-(STILL IN PROGRESS) The API deals with 3 main users (ADMIN, CLIENT, FREELANCER) with a Wallet system, the Authentication and Authorization is impmlmented using JWT tokens.
-The API include many complex logic and endpoints to handle each different user request and secure the data and reduce the risk of manuplating the secured data.
-The API is implmented following the best practices.
+A Freelance REST-API mocking up the Upwork company Freelance business logic.
+(STILL IN PROGRESS) The API deals with 3 main users (ADMIN, CLIENT, FREELANCER) with a Wallet system, Authentication and Authorization are implemented using JWT tokens.
+The API includes many complex logic and endpoints to handle each different user request and secure the data and reduce the risk of manipulating the secured data.
+The API is implemented following the best practices.

 ## Technologies:
 1. Nestjs.